Looking for the best sci-fi to enjoy on Showmax? You’ve come to the right place.

-With that said, we’ve taken the time to put together a list of sci-fi films and shows that have been unfairly eclipsed by the gigantic shadow that is the Marvel franchise.
+With that said, we’ve taken the time to put together a list of sci-fi movies and shows on Showmax that have been unfairly eclipsed by the gigantic shadow that is the Marvel franchise.
 If you agree with Cameron and you’re currently suffering Marvel fatigue, and you’re looking for something different, these science fiction films and TV series might be just the cure.

 Class is a BBC America-produced sci-fi show set within the Who-verse that focuses on four students at Coal Hill School in London charged with protecting their school from galactic threats when the Doctor isn’t around to save the day.
 Not content with being a Doctor Who wannabe, the spin-off show’s writing is intelligent and offers up some intriguing mysteries while tackling some heavier themes like guilt, loss, vengeance, and genocide.

 Yes, it’s a bit like Buffy the Vampire Slayer (from which it is actually very loosely inspired) with more updated visual effects and a fresh cast.
 Young adults and adult fans of Doctor Who should love it.
 Watch now »

 Written, directed, produced and edited by Hasraf “HaZ” Dulull, a veteran VFX artist who previously worked on Christopher Nolan’s The Dark Knight, The Beyond is a high-concept indie sci-fi feature loosely based on the 2014 short film Project Kronos.
 Described as a thinking man’s found-footage science fiction film with huge cinematic scenes, the story, set in the near future, chronicles a groundbreaking mission that sends astronauts, who are modified with advanced robotics, through a newly discovered wormhole known as the Void.
 Of course, what they discover is beyond their own imaginations.
 The cast includes Brian Deacon, David Bailie, Nigel Barber and Jane Perry.